Jacob Christian Schäffer: Biography

+Although he himself did not study science, he supported his brother's studies in medicine at Altdorf before establishing a practice in Regensburg in 1745.
+Two sons of Johan's became physicians, both writing on medicine.
+He married Susanna Weißböck (d.
+1746) in 1743.
+Emanuel Theophil Harrer (1714–67) was a brother-in-law and an influence for his natural history work.
+After the death of his first wife in 1746, he married again in 1759.

 Works

 In 1759, Schäffer published Erleichterte Artzney-Kräuterwissenschaft, a handbook of botany and the medicinal effects of plants for doctors and pharmacists.
 From 1762 to 1764, he wrote four richly illustrated volumes on mycology, Natürlich ausgemahlten Abbildungen baierischer und pfälzischer Schwämme, welche um Regensburg wachsen.
 In 1774, he wrote Elementa Ornithologica, in which he proposed a system of classification of the birds based on the structure of their legs.
 This work was followed by Museum Ornithologicum in 1789, in which he described the birds in his collection.
 In 1779, Schäffer published the three-volume work Icones insectorum circa ratisbonam indigenorum coloribus naturam referentibus expressae, which included 280 hand-coloured plates of copper engravings, illustrating approximately 3,000 insects.
 An introduction to entomology, Elementa entomologica, followed in 1789.